Kiwi Space Activator

 The aim is to provide flight heritage for New Zealand space hardware.
 In-space technology demonstration is a capital-intensive step in commercialising technologies.
 The pilot scheme is intended to offset some of these costs to alleviate this barrier to commercialisation.

-Additionally, applications intending on utilising a New Zealand-based platform (e.g. orbital vehicle, high-altitude platform, or an aircraft) to demonstrate their technology will be weighted positively during assessments in order to further support our growing space sector.
+Additionally, applications intending on utilising a New Zealand-based platform (e.g. orbital vehicle, high-altitude platform, or an aircraft) to demonstrate their technology were weighted positively during assessments in order to further support our growing space sector.
+Note that despite the platform, applicants needed to demonstrate a pathway to an on-orbit space technology operation or demonstration in the future.

 Kiwi Space Activator will enhance the credibility of New Zealand technologies to investors and customers globally.